 Vet Checks and Returning a Foster Pet to the Shelter

 As a foster parent, it is your responsibility to stay in contact with your foster coordinator to schedule vaccinations, vet checks, and other veterinarian services needed for the health and safety of the animal in your care.
 We appreciate your flexibility and do our best to make scheduling these services as convenient as we can for you!

 It is difficult to predict when a foster pet can be returned, and factors like room, health, and other issues are involved in determining potential return dates.

 Become a Foster!

-You’ll also need to complete and understand our foster packet, and may or may not be asked to attend a training session on fostering.
+You will also need to complete and understand our foster packet, and will be required to watch a training session on fostering once registered.
 We reserve the right to conduct a home visit prior to your first foster pet arriving to ensure the animal will have a safe environment in which to thrive.
 We truly appreciate all of our past, current, and potential foster parents.
 Please call us if you have any questions!